 To achieve this control the remaining resources at the Web/Web proxy server should be monitored.
 The resources for establishing TCP connections in our case are mbuf, file descriptor, and control blocks, which are resources for TCP connections.
 When they are limited, no additional TCP connection can be established.
-The amount of resources cannot be changed dynamically once the kernel is booted.
+The amount of resources cannot be changed dynamically once the kernel and the server application are booted.
 However, the total and remaining amounts of resources can be monitored in the kernel system.
-Therefore, we introduced threshold values to utilize resources, and if one of the utilization levels for these resources reaches its threshold, the server starts closing persistent TCP connections.
+Therefore, we introduced threshold values to utilize resources, and if one of the utilization levels for these resources reaches its threshold, the server starts closing persistent TCP connections and releases the resources assigned to those connections.

 We also have to maintain persistent TCP connections at the server to maintain or close them according to how resources are being utilized.
-Figure 3 has our mechanism for managing persistent TCP connections at the server.
+Figure 1 has our mechanism for managing persistent TCP connections at the server.
 When a TCP connection finishes transmitting a requested document and becomes idle, the server records the socket file descriptor and the process number as a new entry in the persistent connection list, which is used by the kernel to handle the persistent TCP connections.
 Note that new entries are added to the end of the list.
 When the server decides to close some persistent TCP connections, it selects connections from the top of the list.
 In this way, the server can close the oldest persistent connections first.
-When a certain persistent TCP connections active before being closed, or when it is closed by the expiration of the persistent timer, the server removes the corresponding entry from the list.
+When a certain persistent TCP connection in the list becomes active before being closed, or when it is closed by the expiration of the persistent timer, the server removes the corresponding entry from the list.
 All operations on the persistent connection list can be done with simple pointer manipulations.